 - Curly kale

-You should avoid all muesli-style feeds, as they’ve been proven to be one of the most common causes of fatal dental and digestive disease.
-Colourful treats, sticky honey based treats, salt licks and mineral blocks can all be harmful to your rabbit and are unnecessary.
-If you’re feeding a good quality, natural diet, you’ll not require any form of supplements.
+Colourful treats, sticky honey based treats, salt licks and mineral blocks can all be harmful to your guinea pigs.
+If you’re feeding them a good quality natural diet, you won’t need any form of supplements.

 Handling your guinea pigs

 Most guinea pigs will wriggle or try to run away when you want to pick them up – this is completely natural.
 Although you can socialise with them, feed them from your hand and have them sit on your lap, they’ll always remain slightly wary of you – a potential ‘predator’.

 Guinea pigs can be suitable for children, but make sure you supervise at all times to prevent the piggies being squeezed or dropped.